ubaldot/vim-conda-activate/README.md

 $CONDA_PREFIX`, `$PATH`, etc., and set the `pythonthreehome` and `pythonthreedll` options.

-The internal `sys.path` is also set for Linux and MacOSX, but not yet for Windows.
+The internal `sys.path` is also set.

 ## Requirements